DjangoGirls/tutorial/en/django_installation/instructions.md

 (myvenv) C:\Users\Name\djangogirls> python -m pip install -U pip
 ```

+> Note: Option -U or --upgrade in the above command allows pip to install a newer version of the installed package if available

 ### Installing packages with requirements

 A requirements file keeps a list of dependencies to be installed using